DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 communicative presence and connection, the *citoyen* merges with the *bourgeois* into the 21st century figure of the new virtuoso.
 For the new virtuoso, the idea of politics and economy being clearly divided social spheres has become obsolete.
-His breeding ground and habitat is a plane of political-economic topology, best described as a practical Mobius strip where one is always on both sides at the same time.
+Her or his breeding ground and habitat is a plane of political-economic topology, best described as a practical Mobius strip where one is always on both sides at the same time.